 - Barcoding can save employees time because they don’t have to bother writing down any information.
 They can simply use a barcode scanner to update or transfer new data.
 Although this change may only save a few seconds or minutes at a time, those seconds and minutes add up quick.
 In a warehouse that completes a good number of transactions, the improvement will be seen from day one.

-- In addition to saving time, barcoding also keeps employees from making errors.
+- In addition to saving time, a barcoding system also keeps employees from making errors.
 Human error is common and unavoidable, but barcode scanners typically make a mistake once in every few million scans.
 Cutting down on mistakes is important, not only because it saves time, but because mistakes tend to affect the business as a whole.

 - When information can be updated immediately, a business is able to easily keep track of all levels of operations.
 This helps when it comes to customer service; having up to date information can help answer questions.
 Barcoding also allows a business to easily track inventory.
 Having to guess how much of a product is still in stock is never a good option; barcodes take out the guesswork.